headunderheels/hfofo-beamline/README.md

 # hfofo-beamline

-An **application** of the [`beamline`](https://github.com/headunderheels/beamline) differentiable muon-beamline simulator: it reconstructs the frozen HFOFO snake cooling channel (31 periods of alternating-sign solenoids, 325 MHz pillbox RF, and LiH wedge absorbers) from extracted lattice data and assembles it into `beamline` field/material objects for tracking.
+An **application** of the [`beamline`](https://github.com/headunderheels/beamline) differentiable beamline simulator: it reconstructs the frozen HFOFO snake cooling channel (31 periods of alternating-sign solenoids, 325 MHz pillbox RF, and LiH wedge absorbers) from extracted lattice data and assembles it into `beamline` field/material objects for tracking.